-The historic Curtiss-Wright Hangar, was the central location and "headquarters" of the original Airport.
-It was the first permanent structure at the Airport and is one of only a handful of such vintage hangars remaining in the Country.
+The historic Curtiss-Wright Hangar was the central location and "headquarters" of the original Airport.
+It was the first permanent structure and is one of only a handful of such vintage hangars remaining in the Country.
 It is a tangible link with the American aviation pioneers Glenn Curtiss, and the Wright Brothers.
-The hangar was last used in the early 1980s and has been vacant since then.
+The hangar was last actively used for aeronautical purposes in the early 1980s and thereafter became vacant and fell into disrepair.

-Various efforts have been made in the past to restore the hangar as was accomplished with Hangar One at Los Angeles International Airport (LAX).
-The hangar and the surrounding compound was sold to Hangar Owner, LLC on May 5, 2016 and, since then, has been undergoing an extensive restoration.
-The new tenant which occupies the restored hangar is the Hunter-Gatherer Brewery who will operate a microbrewery and host tasting and other events.
+Various efforts were made in the past to restore the hangar such as was accomplished with Hangar One at Los Angeles International Airport (LAX).
+The hangar and the surrounding compound was sold to Hangar Owner, LLC on May 5, 2016 and underwent an extensive restoration.
+The new tenant that occupies the restored hangar is the Hunter-Gatherer Brewery who operate a microbrewery and host tasting and other events.

 The following documents were prepared to assist with the restoration

 - A History, Architectural History, and Preservation Plan for Owens Field’s Historic Curtiss-Wright Hangar - Ms Jennifer Betsworth of the University of South Carolina’s Public History Program